 Are Traeger Temperature Problems Common?

 Don’t panic, YES!
-This is a completely common problem.
-Sometimes the temperature gets high during cooking, sometimes the grill doesn’t heat up at all.
+This is a completely common problem, but you should know how hot can a Traeger get.
+Sometimes the temperature gets high during cooking between 450F to 500F or more depending on the modal.

 The Traeger Grill cooks at an average temperature, which means the temperature may drop above or below the set temperature during your cook, but the average temperature will still remain your set temperature.